Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 | Module | 5COSC022W, Client Server Architectures |
 | Student ID | w2120276 |

-This README serves two purposes.
-The top half is the GitHub-facing overview with build instructions and sample curl commands.
-Section 7 is the Conceptual Report required by the specification, which states: "the report must be organised and written in the README.md file on GitHub.
-The report must only include the answers to the questions in each part."
+The first half of this README covers build instructions and sample curl commands.
+Section 7 is the Conceptual Report — the spec says it should go in the README on GitHub and only contain answers to the given questions.

 ## API overview